Best Home Security Systems for Vacation Homes in 2026

 SimpliSafe’s Prices

 SimpliSafe gives you the ability to self-monitor your system for free, but I wouldn’t really recommend that for a vacation home.
-Instead, you should pick between their Fast Protect Monitoring for $29.99 per month, or you can go with their more traditional monitoring for $19.99 per month.
-They also offer equipment bundles that range from $245 to $510, or you can build your own package.
+Instead, you should at least pick between their Core Monitoring for $32.99 per month, or you can go with their Standard monitoring for $22.99 per month.
+They also offer equipment bundles that range from around $250 to $730, or you can build your own package.

 Also keep in mind that those are retail prices.
 I’ve been covering SimpliSafe for quite a while, so here’s a little insider’s tip — SimpliSafe is almost always running a sale.
 If they aren’t, wait a week or two to see what kind of discount you can get.